negativetwelve/bashprofile.com/_posts/2012-04-19-how-to-change-directories.md

 cd 'folder_name'
 {% endhighlight %}

 to change the directory into the folder name.

-A simple shortcut to change into the directory one level up is to type in
+A simple shortcut to change into the directory one level up is to type in:

 {% highlight bash %}
 cd ..
 {% endhighlight %}

 In Unix, one dot "." resembles the current directory, while two dots ".." signifies one directory up.

-To reiterate, if my folder structure was
+To reiterate, if my folder structure was:

 <code>~/folder/sample/structure/files</code>

-and I was in the "sample" folder, to get to the folder called "folder" I would simply just type
+and I was in the "sample" folder, to get to the folder called "folder" I would simply just type:

 {% highlight bash %}
 cd ..
 {% endhighlight %}

-To get to the folder labeled "structure" I would type
+To get to the folder labeled "structure" I would type:

 {% highlight bash %}
 cd structure
 {% endhighlight %}

 It is that simple!
 Hope this hint helped you!
 Please post in the comments below with suggestions of future articles and questions, thank you!